kubernetes-sigs/wg-ai-gateway/README.md

 our communication channels to get some feedback and identify potential supporters for your proposal in the community who can help move it forward with you.

+### Prototypes

+You can create prototypes for any of our proposals, however to avoid confusion keep these in a separate branch and don't merge to `main`.
+This allows us to collaborate and share, without creating any confusion of there being code in `main` and that somehow being construed as something that should be used in other projects.

 ## Community, discussion, contribution, and support

 Our community meetings are held on Monday/Thursday ([Calendar](https://www.kubernetes.dev/resources/calendar/), [Meeting Notes](https://docs.google.com/document/d/1nRRkRK2e82mxkT8zdLoAtuhkom2X6dEhtYOJ9UtfZKs)).